nomike/nomikes_python_challenges/chapters/2/2.1/index.md

 ## The nothing

 The value of variable could be nothing.
 That's different to `0` for example, which is something.

+> (Pyornkrachzark) Near my home, there used to be a beautiful lake, but then... then it was gone.
+> (Gluckuk) Did the lake dry up?
+> (Pyornkrachzark) No. It just wasn't there anymore.
+Nothing was there anymore.
+Not even a dried-up lake.
+> (Gluckuk) A hole?
+> (Pyornkrachzark) A hole would be something.
+No, it was Nothing.

 The keyword for nothing used in python is `None`.

 ```python
 a = None
 ```

-You can use it in case you don't know the value yet or if it is not defined.
+You can use it in case you don't know a value yet or if it is not defined.

 ## Modulo

-Module is an operator which you might not have heard of yet as it's not commonly used in mathematics.
+Module is an operator which you might not have heard of yet, as it's not commonly used in mathematics.
 It gives you the remainder of an integer division.
 The symbol used for this is `%`.

 If you divide a by b, modulo tells you the remainder of that division: